DDT2340/Emoji-with-Sound/README.md

 > Note: This open-source project is independently developed and is not affiliated with any existing product or trademark.
 All emoji and sound rights belong to their respective owners.

+# 🎵 Soundji – Emoji with Sound (By Dhanraj Dnyaneshwar Thopate)

+**Soundji** is an open-source innovation that brings **sound to emojis** in chat apps and messaging platforms.
+Imagine reacting with 😂 and hearing a laugh — this project makes that possible.

+> 🧠 *Original Idea by:* Dhanraj Dnyaneshwar Thopate
+> 📍 *Location:* Pimpare Khurd, Taluka Purandar, District Pune, Maharashtra
+> 📅 *Published:* June 2025
+> 🔖 *License:* Apache 2.0

+## 🚀 What is Soundji?

+**Soundji = Emoji + Sound.**
+This project adds sound effects to emoji reactions.
+When a user sends an emoji in a chat, the corresponding sound plays on the recipient's device.

+### 🔊 Example Use Cases:
+- 😂 Laugh emoji plays a giggle sound
+- 🔔 Bell emoji triggers a chime
+- 🎉 Celebration emoji plays a party horn

+## 🎯 Why Soundji?

+- Makes chat more expressive and immersive
+- Fun way to enhance digital communication
+- Ideal for messaging apps, games, live streams, or accessibility tools

+## 💡 Key Features

+- Simple integration of emoji-triggered sound
+- Fully customizable emoji-sound map
+- Web-based prototype ready
+- Open-source and free to use (Apache 2.0)

+## 🛠️ Installation (Demo)

+Coming soon – basic web demo and integration code using JavaScript and HTML.

+## 📖 Background

+The idea of **"Emoji with Sound"** was proposed by Dhanraj Dnyaneshwar Thopate and released publicly under an open-source license to ensure credit and promote innovation.

+> This is the **first known open-source project** dedicated to mapping emoji reactions with sound playback in messaging systems.

+## 🌍 Keywords

+`emoji with sound` `sound reactions` `chat emoji audio` `Soundji project` `Dhanraj Dnyaneshwar Thopate idea` `emoji sound effects open source` `emoji sound messaging` `innovative chat feature`

+## 🤝 Contribution

+Want to contribute?
+Fork this repo, suggest new sound-emoji mappings, or improve the prototype.
+All contributions welcome!

+---